zinoviev-tech/inpolygraph/README.md

 # Online fact-checking service Inpolygraph

-Inpolygraph is online fact-checking service based on official implementation of paper "[Towards LLM-based Fact Verification on News Claims with a Hierarchical Step-by-Step Prompting Method](https://arxiv.org/abs/2310.00305)".
+Inpolygraph is an online fact-checking service based on official implementation of paper "[Towards LLM-based Fact Verification on News Claims with a Hierarchical Step-by-Step Prompting Method](https://arxiv.org/abs/2310.00305)".

 ## Introduction